Walking in Andalusia, 10 beautiful walks and 5 reasons why you should go walking in Andalusia during your holiday! Read all about it in this blog.

 8. Puerto Saucillo to Peñón de Enamorados – Yunquera

 You start your walk via a forest with unique Spanish firs, Pinsapos.
-You will pass a poso de Nieve, a place where the mountain villagers used to store snow, which they could use in summer as cooling.
+You will pass a poso de Nieve, a place where the mountain villagers used to store snow, which they could use in summer for cooling.
 You will leave the firs behind you and you climb up to a plateau, where the vegetation is smaller and where the Alpine oaks grow.
 These protected trees give the scenery something mystic.
 As if the trees will come to life and start to move their branches.

 You will have spectacular views during the walk and on clear days you can see as far as Málaga en de Guadalhorce valley.